-We recommend cities and regions to work for increased cluster2cluster cooperation across national borders.
+We recommend cities and regions to work for increased cluster2cluster cooperation in the North Sea Region.
 Clusters traditionally operate in regional markets and 38% of European jobs are based on such regional strongholds.

 Hence, collaboration between clusters across borders can release unused potential and increase the innovation potential of SME's thus creating the foundation for more jobs and registration of more international trademarks and patents than they would alone.